NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 This script takes following parameters:

-- subscriptionName: The name of the subscription, defaults to `Microsoft Azure Sponsorship`
+- `subscriptionName`: The name of the subscription, defaults to `Microsoft Azure Sponsorship`
-- resourceGroupName: The name of the resource group, defaults to `azure-container-app-rg`
+- `resourceGroupName` : The name of the resource group, defaults to `azure-container-app-rg`
-- resourceGroupLocation: The location of the resource group, defaults to `eastus`
+- `resourceGroupLocation` : The location of the resource group, defaults to `eastus`
 - `environmentName` : Name of the environment, default value is `aci-dev-env`

 You can override the default values.
 We can run the whole script with default parameters by running the following command: